JayenKerai/TxtFileOrganiser/README.md

 # TxtFileOrganiser
-Used to organise a txt file
+Initially used to organise a txt file containing musical artists Sorts alphabetically and removes duplicates